e2nIEE/pandapower-qgis/README.md

 #### • color lines by load
 If this option is selected the network is coloured by load for each line individually.
+However, if this option is selected but the network's power was not calculated, the network will be grayed out.
-If not the different voltage levels are colored in different colors.
+If this option is not selected, the different voltage levels are colored in different colors.

 #### • Select save folder
 If no folder is selected the network will be loaded into QGIS from memory.